homebaseio/homebase-react/docs/0675|Debugging.md

 #### Using the Datalog Console

 1. [Add the extension to Chrome](https://chrome.google.com/webstore/detail/datalog-console/cfgbajnnabfanfdkhpdhndegpmepnlmb)
-2. Vist a page built with homebase-react [like this one](https://homebaseio.github.io/homebase-react/#!/dev.example.todo), open the inspector, click the `Datalog DB` tab, and click `Load database` to try it out
+2. Visit a page built with homebase-react [like this one](https://homebaseio.github.io/homebase-react/#!/dev.example.todo), open the inspector, click the `Datalog DB` tab, and click `Load database` to try it out

 ### DEPRECATED `_recentlyTouchedAttributes`